 Brown’s all-time leading scorer, Earl Hunt ’03, scored 2,041 career points from 1999-2003, fourth best in Ivy league history, and led the Bears to an NIT berth.
 Arnie Berman, netted 1,668 points in his three seasons at Marvel, dazzling East Side fans with long-range marksmanship.

 Other Brown sharpshooting greats Joe Tebo ’58 (1,319 career points) and Rusty Tyler ’71 (1,133 career points), Phil Brown ’75 (Brown’s all-time rebounding leader), and Mike Waitkus ’86 (the Bears’ all-time leader in assists) also honed their skills at the gym on Elmgrove Avenue.
-More recently, Ivy Player of the Year Jason Forte ’05 (third all-time scorer), Alai Nuualiitia (fourth all-time scorer), and long-range shooter Damon Huffman ’08 (all-time three point leader), have developed their skills at the Pitz.
+More recently, Ivy Player of the Year Jason Forte ’05 (third all-time scorer), Steven Spieth (fifth all-time scorer), First Team Academic All-American and 1,000 point scorer Matt Sullivan, long-range shooter JR Hobbie (all-time 3-point leader), and Cedric Kuakumensah (Ivy League's all-time leader in blocked shots) have developed their skills at the Pitz.

 On a February evening in 1938, Harry Platt ’40 set a school record by tallying 48 points against Northeastern.
 Legendary Penn State football coach Joe Paterno ’50 played two years of basketball at Brown.
 Among the visiting legends include Bob Cousy, former Holy Cross guard and Hall of Famer from the Boston Celtics, and Bill Bradley, Princeton’s all-time leading scorer, New York Knicks forward and former United States Senator.